 It’s crucial to clearly identify your brand and your unique story or angle.
-This will be your competitive edge and your differentiating factor.
+This is your competitive edge and your differentiating factor.

-Remember, people want to connect with brands that understand them, their values and their interests or community.
+Remember, people want to connect with brands they can relate to, who understand their values and their interests or community.

 In this way, strive to align your targeting with your messaging, brand and values.

 Read more about building brand as an artist here!

 Step 3: Layering Audiences

 Narrowing Your Audience, Using Suggestions & Layering